Pharmacy Common Questions

 Is there an environmentally-friendly way to get rid of unwanted medications?

-Group Health members can discard unwanted and expired medications at certain Group Health pharmacies.
+You can discard unwanted and expired medications at designated locations throughout Washington.
 The medications will be incinerated so they don't end up in waterways and landfills.
-See Safe Disposal of Unused and Expired Medications for more information and Group Health disposal locations.
+Go to takebackyourmeds.org to find a disposal location.
+Group Health's pharmacies don't accept unwanted medications at this time.

 Measuring Liquid Medications